 Are there better outcome measures for risk culture than process-focused ones?

-The ultimate measure is the sustained performance of the organisation, the achievement of its objectives, and positive impact on stakeholders.
+The ultimate measure is the sustained performance of the organization, the achievement of its objectives, and positive impact on stakeholders.
 The challenge is that poor culture can be dormant for a long time before those bad outcomes show up.

 Do high-profile ethical failures in companies suggest futility in accurately measuring culture risk?

 The challenge of any measurement effort is that the measurements are proxies of the thing we care about.
 The art is in getting as close to the ‘actual’ as we can.
-The issue you’ve called out has driven some of the changes we are seeing in focusing measurements on observed behaviours.
-They act as both current indicators (what is happening) and as leading indicators (consistently observed behaviour is likely to continue) – but like all types of risks, it isn’t a guarantee.
+The issue you’ve called out has driven some of the changes we are seeing in focusing measurements on observed behaviors.
+They act as both current indicators (what is happening) and as leading indicators (consistently observed behavior is likely to continue) – but like all types of risks, it isn’t a guarantee.